 With Reiki, I no longer absorbed what other people had or how they felt.
 For someone with no boundaries, this was a great relief (albeit not the final solution to the boundary issue).
 I learned that no matter how bad things seemed, a treatment always made me feel better—the problem might not go away but my ability to face it increased.
 And I saw that what I learned about life from doing Reiki applied to the other parts of my life.
 It was amazing—and exciting!

 This healing touch cut through the things that separate people from one another, revealing our true nature and our inter-connectedness.
 Even before I was initiated as a Reiki Master by Phyllis Furumoto, Mrs. Takata’s granddaughter and successor, I was involved in the creation of The Reiki Alliance, dreaming of a global community of Reiki Masters who could spread peace and understanding in the world.
 I jumped from being a second-grade teacher into the role of director of The Reiki Alliance and spent eleven years hoping to make that dream a reality.
 The Reiki Alliance grew from 32 to over 700 members from 43 countries.
-My husband began teaching Reiki all over the world—his insightful and wise column appears monthly in Reiki Magazine International.
+My husband began teaching Reiki all over the world—his insightful and wise columns appeared monthly in Reiki Magazine International.
 You might think I’m biased, but he’s good!

-We had two children—a daughter and son, and I gave my kids Reiki every day before they were born and birthed them with Reiki.
+We have two children—a daughter and son, and I gave my kids Reiki every day before they were born and birthed them with Reiki.
 I’ve treated childhood colds, flu, earaches sunburns, scrapes, concussions, and all the emotional struggles that go with growing up.
 My children know from a lifetime of experience that Reiki eases their aches and pains and soothes their heartache and confusion.

 I started exploring the human mind and heart as a teenager and I’ve never stopped.
 It’s led me from the Beat theatre scene in San Francisco to Reichian therapy, the work of Burt Hellinger, and the teachings of contemporary Catholic mystics and the Dalai Lama.